OliverLysa/observatory-data-prep/README.md

 <summary>More info: Bill of materials</summary>

 A BoM is a hierarchical data object providing a list of the raw materials, components and instructions required to construct, manufacture, or repair a product.
 BoMs are generally used by firms to communicate information about a product as it moves along a value chain in order to help navigate regulations, efficiently manage inventory and to support product life-cycle assessments.
 Utilising component and material shares captured within a BoM data object alongside corresponding information on the volume/mass of flows (and stocks) of products/components, makes it possible to move between material, component and product flows (and stocks) at the micro level.
+Some of the difficulties of accessing complete BoM data are described [here](https://susproc.jrc.ec.europa.eu/product-bureau/sites/default/files/2020-07/CA_%20Prep%20Study_draft1_Feb2020.pdf) (pg.
+177).

 </details>

 ##### Workflow

-1. Extracts BoM data from Babbitt *et al.* 2019 and assigns these to UNU-KEYs
+1. Extracts BoM data in either absolute or proportion terms (as available) from listed sources and assigns these to UNU-KEYs.
+Converts all BoM data to a proportional basis.
+2. Using mass data by UNU-KEY from Van Straalen *et al.* (2016) for its representativeness, (to be potentially updated with mass-based trade data in the medium-term followed by BoM based estimates coupled with product-market share data), multiplies this by BoM data in proportional terms to get mass by material/component for each UNU-KEY
-2. Matches BoM data to inflow data by UNU-KEY and multiplies annual unit-level data by BoM data to calculate apparent consumption in mass terms
+3. Multiplies BoM data in mass terms by UNU-KEY with annual unit-level apparent consumption data to calculate flows of materials/components each year
-3. Exports data to CSV format
+4. Exports data to CSV format

 ##### Outputs